-The Sony Cyber-shot DSC-RX100 IV and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2015 and February 2014.
+The Sony Cyber-shot DSC-RX100 IV and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in June 2015 and February 2014.
 The RX100 IV is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX100 IV) and an APS-C sensor.
-The RX100 IV has a resolution of 20 megapixel, whereas the A6000 provides 24 MP.
+The cameras are based on an one-inch (RX100 IV) and an APS-C (A6000) sensor.
+The RX100 IV has a resolution of 20 megapixels, whereas the A6000 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (36 percent) than the Sony RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 Concerning battery life, the RX100 IV gets 280 shots out of its NP-BX1 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.